 - Limit Network Exposure

 To Limit Network exposure ensure that MongoDB runs in a trusted network environment.
-Admins should allow only trusted clients to access the network interfaces and ports on which MongoDB instances are available.
+Admins should only allow trusted clients to access the network interfaces and ports where MongoDB instances are available.

 - Backup your data